tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

       # Inspect egg
   ```

 * Loops need something to loop over.
 This can be a sequence of numbers, known as `range`, or a sequence of letters like a word or string.

-The `range` function can be used to create a sequence of numbers based off of the limit provided as input (i.e. 5).
-Ranges begin with 0 and increment by one.
+  * The `range` function can be used to create a sequence of numbers based off of the limit provided as input (i.e., 5).

+  * Ranges begin with 0 and increment by one.
 When looping over the range of numbers, we will put each number in variable `x`.

   ```python
   for x in range(5):